Takc1e/Auto-alteration-Orb/README.md

 ```bash
 python OrbOfAutomation.py
 ```
-or simply run

-Orb of Automation.exe
+or run Orb of Automation.exe as Administrator (Important)

 2. Key in item regex ( same format in POE, Supports all languages) and set up accordingly
 ![alt text](Demo_item.png)